LooserRIP/assembly2048/README.md

 ### MASM-TASM Alternative
-Alternatively, you can use the [MASM-TASM](https://marketplace.visualstudio.com/items?itemName=xsro.masm-tasm) extension for visual studio, in that case simply open the 2048.asm script, right click, and select "Run ASM Code", make sure your settings are fine (especially cycles = max).
+Alternatively, you can use the [MASM-TASM](https://marketplace.visualstudio.com/items?itemName=xsro.masm-tasm) extension for visual studio, in that case simply:
+1. Open the 2048.asm script in VSCode
+2. Right click, and select "Run ASM Code"
+3. (Optional) Make sure your settings are fine (if you are using DOSBOX-X, you can modify them from within the window, if not you can check the extension's settings and add to the default configuration).